The Boden Placer

 Featuring a large quarry cut into a hillside glacial drift, multiple Creekside gravel deposits and a secluded location.

 In 1977 two placer diamonds were located by Paul Boden upstream from the Cortez Creek locality.
+While mining the gravels for Gold, Boden captured two diamonds in his sluice box.
 The largest of the two diamonds weighed in at 1/10th of a carat with a translucent clear octahedron form.

-Brush creek and the surrounding localities are located amongst heavy glacial drifts, with potential of greater placer pockets or lode sources for the gems.
+Brush Creek and the surrounding localities are located amongst heavy glacial drifts, with the potential of greater placer pockets or lode sources for the gems.

-In addition to Diamonds, Gold is a more predominate mineral sought after in the district.
+In addition to Diamonds, Gold is a more predominant mineral sought after in the district.

 In 1875, Col. Stephen W. Downey of Laramie discovered gold in the Medicine Bow Mountains on Centennial Mountain.